DukkhaLess/DukkhaLessClient/README.md

   - `Box` algorithm is used to send data between users.
   - `Box` makes use of your `private key` and the recipient's `public key`

-3. The user data should be sent only be possible to be changed by its owner.
+3. Only the owner of the user data should be able to change it.
   - This goal is achieved via typical sign-in credentials, ie username and password.

 #### Technical notes on addressing these concerns

 - The program uses the `tweetnacl-js` library to handle client-side encryption
 - The program introduces a concept of a `keyring`, a block of text which the user must keep private and secure
-  - The `keyring` is what is used to send data privately to specific individuals (like your physician) AND to encrypt your data so that ONLY you can read it.
+  - The `keyring` is used to send data privately to specific individuals (like your physician) AND to encrypt your data so that ONLY you can read it.
-  - Even the Dukkhaless Self-Care servers cannot read the contents of your data except for the minimum metadata to make sure it only gets sent to you.
-(Ie the username that goes with a diary entry, and the info needed to sort them by most recent.)
+  - Even the Dukkhaless Self-Care servers cannot read the contents of your data except for the minimum metadata to make sure it only gets sent to you. (i.e. the username that goes with a diary entry, and the info needed to sort them by most recent.)
 - The `keyring` has three keys within it.
   - A public key which the server keeps a copy of so that people can encrypt their data for only you to read it.
 A `public key` is safe to share without reducing privacy.
   - The `private key` that is paired to the public key.
 This is used to read messages that are sent to you.
   - The `symmetric key` that is used to encrypt your data for you to read.
 This key should be treated as securely as the private key as it represents your personal access to your data.

 ### Problems That Still Require Solving

-- User password recovery without invading user privacy (ie. demanding an email address)
+- User password recovery without invading user privacy (i.e. demanding an email address)
 - Risk of user data loss when they key is lost.

 ## Software Licensing